 Games Workshop can’t meet demand; here’s why 40k hobbyists can’t catch a break as creators get priority stock, and stores are left empty-handed.

 It’s not your fault.
-The system is probably broken.
+The system is probably broken; there is a Warhammer 40k demand shortage.

 Here’s what may actually be happening behind the scenes at Games Workshop now…